SegMatch: A semi-supervised learning method for surgical instrument segmentation: Data availability statement

 Our proposed SegMatch algorithm adapts the state-of-the-art semi-supervised image \emph{classification} framework, FixMatch~\cite{sohn2020fixmatch}, to semi-supervised semantic \emph{segmentation}.
 Our application primarily targets the segmentation of surgical instruments but also has the potential to be utilized for various other semantic segmentation tasks.
 We follow the basic architecture of FixMatch as illustrated in Figure~\ref{modelstru}.
 During training, SegMatch uses a supervised pathway and an unsupervised pathway which share the same model parameters $\theta$ for segmentation prediction.
 For the supervised pathway, the prediction from the labelled image is classically optimized against its ground truth using a standard supervised segmentation loss.
 For the unsupervised pathway, given an unlabelled image, we follow FixMatch and process the input image through two concurrent paths, which implement weak and strong augmentations respectively.
 The augmented images are then fed to the model to obtain two segmentation proposals.
 The output from the weak augmentation branch is designed to act as the pseudo-ground-truth for that from the strong augmentation branch.

-As detailed in Section~\ref{aug}, segmentation models are typically expected to be invariant with respect to bounded photometric transformations and equivariant with respect to spatial transformations of the input images.
+As detailed in \hyperref[aug]{Section \emph{Weak augmentations, equivariance, pseudo-labels}}, segmentation models are typically expected to be invariant with respect to bounded photometric transformations and equivariant with respect to spatial transformations of the input images.
 We use simple spatial transformations for our weak augmentations and propose to apply the inverse spatial transformation after the network prediction to handle spatial transformation equivariance.
 We use photometric transformations for our strong augmentations and exploit a pixel-wise loss promoting consistency between the segmentation outputs of the two branches.

 Given the complexity of determining the suitable range of parameters for hand-crafted strong augmentation, we propose a solution that involves a learning-based approach.
-As detailed in Section~\ref{adv}, in order to gradually increase the difficulty of the prediction from the strongly-augmented branch, we introduce a learnable adversarial augmentation scheme in the strong augmentation branch.
+As detailed in \hyperref[adv]{Section \emph{Trainable strong augmentations}}, in order to gradually increase the difficulty of the prediction from the strongly augmented branch, we introduce a learnable adversarial augmentation scheme in the strong augmentation branch.